Suetonius on Christians: Tertullian

-Church father Tertullian wrote: "We read the lives of the Cæsars: At Rome Nero was the first who stained with blood the rising faith" Mary Ellen Snodgrass notes that Tertullian in this passage "used Suetonius as a source by quoting Lives of the Caesars as proof that Nero was the first Roman emperor to murder Christians", but cites not a specific passage in Suetonius' Lives as Tertullian's source.
-Other authors explicitly add that Tertullian's words are a reference to the passage in Suetonius' Nero 16, while others hold that they refer to the Tacitus passage, or both (Nero & Tacitus) passages.
+Church father Tertullian wrote: "We read the lives of the Cæsars: At Rome Nero was the first who stained with blood the rising faith."
+Mary Ellen Snodgrass notes that Tertullian in this passage "used Suetonius as a source by quoting Lives of the Caesars as proof that Nero was the first Roman emperor to murder Christians", but cites not a specific passage in Suetonius's Lives as Tertullian's source.
+Other authors explicitly add that Tertullian's words are a reference to the passage in Suetonius's Nero 16, while others hold that they refer to the Tacitus passage, or both (Nero & Tacitus) passages.

 Interpretation

 In Roman usage, the word superstitio refers to any excessive religious devotion, within or outside traditional Roman religious practice.
 To Suetonius this particular excessive devotion was new and mischievous.
-This may have been the case in Suetonius' time, but Marius Heemstra thinks he was backdating the accusation to the time of Nero.
+This may have been the case in Suetonius's time, but Marius Heemstra thinks he was backdating the accusation to the time of Nero.

 The word translated as "mischievous" above is maleficus which can also mean "magical".
 As a noun the word means "magician".
 It may be that Suetonius is here accusing Christians of using what would be called "black magic" in modern terms, as the pagan philosopher Celsus did about 177.

-The passage shows the clear contempt of Suetonius for Christians - the same contempt expressed by Tacitus and Pliny the younger in their writings.
+The passage shows the clear contempt of Suetonius for Christians - the same contempt expressed by Tacitus and Pliny the Younger in their writings.
 Stephen Benko states that the contempt of Suetonius is quite clear, as he reduces Christians to the lowest ranks of society and his statement echoes the sentiments of Pliny and Tacitus.

 Possible Christians under Claudius

 Roman Emperor Claudius reigned 41 to 54 AD.
 Suetonius reports his dealings with the eastern Roman Empire, that is, with Greece and Macedonia, and with the Lycians, Rhodians, and Trojans.

 In Claudius 25 Suetonius refers to the expulsion of Jews by Claudius and states (in Catharine Edwards' translation):

-As it is highly unlikely that a hypothetical Christian interpolator would have called Jesus "Chrestus", placed him in Rome in 49, or called him a "troublemaker", the overwhelming majority of scholars conclude that the passage is genuine.
+As it is highly unlikely that a hypothetical Christian interpolator would have called the Christ (Latin "Christus") "Chrestus", placed him in Rome in 49, or called him a "troublemaker", the overwhelming majority of scholars conclude that the passage is genuine.